mattjohndavidson/scratch_analysis/README.md

 2. A researcher has found the scraped Scratch project repository and wants to use it to understand what kinds of Scratch projects get the most views, favorites, loves, or remixes.
 However, the data file is too large to be opened in Excel, and he doesn’t have any experience using other tools like Python to examine the data.
 He would like to see what features are important in popular Scratch projects.

 Our tool allows users to search through the Scratch dataset to locate relevant projects.
 If the project is still hosted on Scratch, the project is directly displayed and can be viewed within our tool.
-The source code for the project is also linked.
+The source code for the selected project is also linked.

-Our tool also analyzes the dataset to determine the top ten features popular projects usually contain.
+Our tool also analyzes the dataset to determine the top ten features popular Scratch projects usually contain.
 The results, along with each feature's importance, are visually displayed.

 ## Demonstration
-A short demonstration of our tool can be viewed [here](http://drive.google.com/file/d/1xh6TLoic58Rz-l4hmYblKrTFAwpLDTlS/view)
+A short demonstration of our tool can be viewed [here](http://drive.google.com/file/d/1xh6TLoic58Rz-l4hmYblKrTFAwpLDTlS/view).

 ## Installation and setup
 To install and run this explorer: